Do you know what to do if you are in your vehicle during an earthquake?

 This week, the province of BC has experienced a few earthquakes off the west coast of Vancouver Island.

-And if there’s one thing the world has learned from other countries who have experienced natural disasters such as an earthquake, the best defence is preparation.
+And if there’s one thing the world has learned from other countries who have experienced natural disasters such as an earthquake, the best defense is preparation.
 Mock-disaster training will provide first responders and various agencies with the knowledge to work efficiently during a disaster and provide a plan and roadmap.
 But you never know when an earthquake could hit, and being on the road when it happens can be a daunting thought.
-Warnett Hallen, Personal Injury Lawyers has done some research for you for earthquake-driving safety tips.
+Warnett Hallen LLP, Personal Injury Lawyers has done some research for you for earthquake-driving safety tips.

 Driving when an earthquake hits

 If an earthquake begins while you are driving it is crucial that you are prepared and know the best earthquake-driving safety protocols:

 - If you are on a coastal road that poses a potential tsunami threat, try to drive to higher ground.